guivic/fastify-bull/README.md

 ### Bull and Heroku

 I use [ioredis](https://github.com/luin/ioredis) for the Redis conneciton.
-It's preconfigured to share the Redis connection accros queues.
+It's preconfigured to share the Redis connection across queues.
 It's really usefull on environment like Heroku where you have connection limits.

 ## Author